shoelim/shoelim.github.io/_pages/dynamai.md

 <br>

 ## Contact
 Interested in collaborating with and/or supporting our research?
-Please get in touch at shlim AT kth DOT se.
+Please get in touch at dynamai DOT lab AT gmail.com.